 This isn't going to go the way you think - Luke Skywalker

 OKAY – IT’S SPOILER TIME!
-COME BACK AFTER WATCHING!

-I’ve heard the statement “it doesn’t feel like Star Wars” a lot.
-This can definitely be applied to the casino.
-The ham-handed slavery message coupled with the Las Vegas parallel felt too familiar with reality.
-This misuse of Rose and Finn, unfortunately, lead to that appalling kiss.
+I’ve heard the statement “it doesn’t feel like Star Wars” a lot in the past few weeks, and I agree wholeheartedly.
+The comedy is one factor; I chuckled in places, but it killed the emotional impact in many a scene.
+The casino scenes were also out-of-character.
+The ham-handed slavery message and bourgeoisie critique coupled with a ‘Las Vegas’ world felt too familiar with reality.
+This was a misuse of Rose and Finn’s story arc and, unfortunately, lead to that appalling kiss.

-Now for a perhaps controversial comment: Snoke’s death is one of the most significant moments in Star Wars history.
+But now let’s move away from criticisms, to something more controversial: ISnoke’s death is one of the most significant moments in Star Wars history.